keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 adding a file you can browse the external storage to choose the exact destination directory.

-The app uses the `permission_handler` plugin to request storage access.
-On Android 11 and later it also requests the `MANAGE_EXTERNAL_STORAGE` permission so it can write to removable media.
+The app uses the `permission_handler` plugin to request storage access on Android 10 and below.
+For Android 11 and later it relies on the `saf` package to request a directory using the Storage Access Framework.
+Grant permission when prompted so the app can write to removable drives.
 You can pick any file using the system file picker via **Select File**.
 The **Select Output** button now opens the system directory picker so you can choose a destination folder.
 After selecting both a file and an output